PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Minion/Vessel/README.md

 ## Vessel
 <img src="https://github.com/user-attachments/assets/5f8ee180-878b-47e3-b7b9-885d36a27093" alt="vessel_evil" width="300" height="300">

-> Evil players who nominate you swap characters with you.
+> Evil players (not Travellers) who nominate you swap characters with you, unless 3 players live.
 You can't die.

 *You are now stuck with me.
 Keep me company.
 This is going to be so fun.*